keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 For any context `F[A]`, the `map()` function accepts another function `f: A => B` and applies it to the term within the context, giving back `F[B]`.

-Contexts that are functors thus allow you to abstract over unknown cases.
-For example, your function `f: A => B` may be lifted into an `Option[A]` and applied if an instance of `A` is present.
+Contexts that are functors thus allow abstraction over unknown cases.
+For example, a function `f: A => B` may be lifted into an `Option[A]` and applied if an instance of `A` is present.
 If no instance of `A` is present, then nothing happens.
-Specifically, you as the author of the code don’t have to worry about the unknown quantity of `A`’s presence in order to use function `f`.
-Many contexts encode dimensions of unknown quantities, and as functors the nondeterminism of these quantities is completely abstracted by `map()`.
+Specifically, by using `map()` the function `f` is unconcerned with the unknown quantity of `A`’s presence.
+Many contexts encode dimensions of unknown quantities, and as functors they completely abstract the nondeterminism of these quantities.

 What this means is that for any context in the desired state, such as a `Some` of `Option[A]` or a `Right` of `Either[X, A]`, the function `f` will be applied when lifted with `map()`.
 Any number of functions may be applied to the new contexts returned by subsequent applications of `map()`, and they will all apply as the initial context was in the desired case.
-Functors thus represent a form of data transformation, as they transform data if data exists, or they simply return a void context if data does not exist, i.e. the _undesired case_.
+Functors thus represent a form of data transformation, as they transform data if data exists, or they simply return a void context if data does not exist, i.e. they propagate the _undesired case_.

 Functors however only allow transformation of data from a sole instance of a context.
 This means that functions applicable to `map()` may only have the form `f: A => B`.
 Multiple inputs to a function lifted with `map()` are not possible with this abstraction.
 Consequently, as there is only one input, control flow is not possible as `map()` always runs `f` if the context is in its desired case, and no instance of `A` will cause `map()` to return the context in an undesired case to halt further computation against the context.